8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 5. My short-term assets occupied the remaining 1 percent.
 6. My net worth was negative 125,000 USD.

-If I would have done this exercise back then I probably would have had a panic attack, curled into a ball for a while, and cried a lot.
-(Instead, I suffered through depression for about three years straight despite not doing this exercise.
-I also buried my head in the sand when it came to my money.)
+Back then I didn’t do this exercise.
+Instead I buried my head in the sand.
+While money wasn’t the only reason, it played a large part in me suffering from depression for over 3 years straight.

-If present-me were in that situation and did this exercise, I think I could handle it much better.
+If present-me were in that situation and did this exercise, I think I could handle it much better even at the same income level I had back then.

-I know the current state of the universe.
-I know I don’t want that to continue being the state of the universe.
+The results of this exercise gives me the current state of my financial universe.

 I’d start by setting the guidelines and guardrails for the liabilities.
 99 percent would be the maximum.
 89 percent would be high.
 79 percent would be the target.
 0 would be the low and minimum.